Haoyang-Cao/Haoyang-Cao.github.io/docs/j02_talks.markdown

 Here is a list of conferences, workshops and seminars where I have been invited to give talks.

+- **8th Eastern Conference on Mathematical Conference**, Toronto ON Canada, Sep 2024

 - **12th Bachelier World Congress of the Bachelier Finance Society**, Rio de Janeiro Brazil, Jul 2024

 - **Fields-CFI Bootcamp on Machine Learning for Finance**, Toronto ON Canada, Apr 2024